Azure/draft-classic/docs/design.md

 ```
 image:
-  registry: 10.0.0.131:5000  # the address of the in-cluster registry
+  registry: quay.io          # the address of the registry
+  org: bacongobbler          # the organization of the image
   name: myapp                # the name of the image
   tag: 08db751               # the release of the image in the registry
 ```

 _How do I add an existing chart to Prow?_

 Just copy (`helm fetch`) it into the `chart/` directory.
-You need to tweak the values file to read from `image.regsitry`, `image.name` and `image.tag` if you want Prow to regenerate Docker images for you.
+You need to tweak the values file to read from `image.registry`, `image.org`, `image.name` and `image.tag` if you want Prow to regenerate Docker images for you.
 See above.

 _How do I deploy applications to production?_